stemn/stemn-help/README.md

 ## Not so new?

 We know, there are quite a lot of features and it's not always obvious what they do or how to use them to their full potential.
-Hopefully you find what you're looking for.
+Hopefully you find what you're looking for here.

 {% page-ref page="untitled/" %}